 Coronavirus Update - Public Defender’s Office Open to Litigants Only

-Until further notice, the Public Defender’s Office will be limiting our visitors to litigants only.
-Please call 724-430-1220 to schedule an appointment.
+Until further notice, the Public Defender’s Office will be limiting our visitors.

 Your consideration and patience in this matter as we all strive to remain healthy is greatly appreciated.